mtomcal/super-react/README.md

 ##Changelog
+* v0.9.1 Fix propTypes to PropTypes in import and fix documentation
 * v0.9.0 Simplified API and output ES6 by default.
 Added folder scaffolding.
 * v0.2.0 Added --es6 and --ext flags